-Government grade security seals are used to seal phones and other objects after inspection.
+We use government grade security seals to seal phones and other objects after our inspection.
 Items previously inspected and sealed are re-examined by us to verify seal integrity.
 The seal numbers are recorded in our written report.

 Our security seals are custom-made especially for Murray Associates.
 The unusual fluorescent security ink in the circle design is not easily duplicated.